vikram-seagate/Lyve-Cloud-Solutions-Samples/s3-optimised-video-streaming/README.md

 ## Known Limitations
-This solution does not do any caching like Least-Recently-Used.
+This solution does not do any caching like Redis.
 It is merely a transfer from the LyveCloud endpoint currently.
 Caching is a future implementation which either be done on both the middleware or CDN level.

 ## Running Steps
 **Step 0:** Change your directory to /code if you are not already in /code.
 All following steps are done in /code